localdevices/pyorc/docs/index.rst

    to contact us for other work or ideas, please email us on info@rainbowsensing.com

 .. note::
-   Acknowledgement: the development of **pyorc** has been funded partly by the World Meteorological Organisation and partly by in-kind contributions of Rainbow Sensing.
+   Acknowledgement: the development of **pyorc** has been funded partly by the World Meteorological Organisation, Rijkswaterstaat and in-kind contributions of Rainbow Sensing.

 .. _xarray: https://docs.xarray.dev/